kjinengineer/decode-deps/README.md

 # DepScope

-**DepScope** is a module that analyzes and visualizes module dependencies in js, jsx, ts, tsx projects.
+**DepScope** is a dev-tool that analyzes and visualizes module dependencies in js, jsx, ts, tsx projects.
 It identifies modules using `import` and `require` statements and generates a graph to illustrate these relationships.
 By providing a visualization of module dependencies, it offers insights for building a more structured codebase.

 ## Features